 Before the Default

 When you know you are going to be unable to repay your unsecured business loan, be sure to assess your options.
 Contact the lender and see about refinancing.
 It is possible you may be able to negotiate a longer term, reducing your payments.
 If you have been paying your loan on time so far, you may also be able to seek financing from another party to cover your debt.
 The Small Business Loans Directory is a good place to start if you’re looking to refinance.
 Remember that defaulting on this loan could obliterate the credit score you have spent years building.
 Even accepting a loan with a higher interest rate is favorable to default.

 Navigating a Lawsuit

 If you are unable to avoid default or find alternate financing, be prepared for a lawsuit.
 This is the only way the lender can get the legal authorization to collect on the loan.
 The process can move pretty swiftly.
-Lawsuits are extremely expensive, and the lender will want to avoid it just as much as you want to repay your unsecured business loan.
+Lawsuits are expensive, and the lender will want to avoid it just as much as you want to repay your unsecured business loan.
 Use this as a final opportunity to negotiate with the lender and find terms that suit both your needs.
-If you are unable to negotiate, your costs can increase drastically.
-The lender is allowed to seek not only the value of the defaulted small business loan but also all of their costs associated with the lawsuit.
+If you are unable to negotiate, your costs can increase.
+The lender is allowed to seek the value of the defaulted small business loan but also all of their costs associated with the lawsuit.
 It’s rare, but we sometimes see companies file lawsuits a few weeks after a default.
 Don’t expect to be sued the same day, but you need to act on the situation as quickly as possible.